 Don’t share the content just because you agree with it.
-Make sure it contains factual information first, which is not easy, but there’s no rush or obligation to share anything you find online, either.
+Make sure it contains (mostly) factual information first.
+That sure is not easy, but there’s no rush or obligation to share anything you find online, either.

 Wi-Fi is probably not bad for health.
-But the use of it could get you in all kinds of trouble, some of which you might not know until too late.
+But the use of it could get you in all kinds of trouble, some of which you might not know until it’s too late.
 So, do that with care.
 At the very least, keep your clicking in check.

 Our attention has value.
 Pay it to the parties that deserve it.
 That’s true in the real world and the cyberspace as well.
 Conducting your life while being misinformed or manipulated is arguably worse than having cancer, let alone an infected computer.